jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 		- The only way that is possible is if the client intentionally delays its view of the world in relation to what it’s receiving from the server.
 	2. **Extrapolation**: What happens when the network packet containing the next snapshot is delayed or lost and the client runs out of states to interpolate between?
 Then it’s forced to do what it normally tries to avoid: extrapolate or guess where the objects will be if they keep moving the same way they’re currently moving.
 	3. **Prediction**: The only exception here is player input.
 Instead of waiting for the server to do that and send back a snapshot containing that information, the client also immediately performs the same player movement locally.
 In this case there’s no interpolation - the move commands are applied onto the latest snapshot received from the server and the results can be seen on the screen immediately.
 In a way this means that each player lives in the future on their own machine, when compared to the rest of the world, which is behind because of the network latency and the delay needed for interpolation.
+- See also: [GGPO](https://en.wikipedia.org/wiki/GGPO) which is heavily used in real-time fighting games

 ### August 30th
 - [A Graph-Based Firebase](https://stopa.io/post/296)